-While VAWA prohibits MHA from using domestic violence, dating violence, sexual assault, or stalking as the cause for a termination or eviction action against a public housing tenant who is the victim of the abuse, the protections it provides are not absolute.
+While VAWA prohibits a MHA from using domestic violence, dating violence, sexual assault, stalking, or human trafficking as the cause for a termination or eviction action against a public housing tenant who is the victim of the abuse, the protections it provides are not absolute.
 Specifically:

-- VAWA does not limit MHA's otherwise available authority to terminate assistance to or evict a victim for lease violations not premised on an act of domestic violence, dating violence, sexual assault, or stalking providing that MHA does not subject the victim to a more demanding standard than the standard to which it holds other tenants. - VAWA does not limit MHA's authority to terminate the tenancy of any public housing tenant if MHA can demonstrate an actual and imminent threat to other tenants or those employed at or providing service to the property if that tenant's tenancy is not terminated.
+- VAWA does not limit a PHA's otherwise available authority to terminate assistance to or evict a victim for lease violations not premised on an act of domestic violence, dating violence, sexual assault, stalking, or human trafficking providing that MHA does not subject the victim to a more demanding standard than the standard to which it holds other tenants. - VAWA does not limit a PHA's authority to terminate the tenancy of any public housing tenant if MHA can demonstrate an actual and imminent threat to other tenants or those employed at or providing service to the property if that tenant's tenancy is not terminated.